Tony Kemp homers, hits 2-run 2B as A's beat streaking Astros - WHIZ News

 AL West-leading Houston took its first defeat after a 5-0 start since the All-Star break.
 The Astros are an AL-best 28-10 dating to June 12 and are now 32-17 against the AL West.

+“The bottom of their order, 7 and 8, Bolt and Kemp, they beat us by themselves tonight,” manager Dusty Baker said.
+“We’ve certainly got to do do better against them.”

-Peña homered in the first for Houston before Kemp’s tying drive leading off the third against right-hander Jake Odorizzi (4-3), who had been 4-0 over his previous seven starts.
+Peña homered in the first for Houston before Kemp’s tying drive leading off the third against right-hander Jake Odorizzi (4-3), who had been 4-0 over his previous seven starts but dealt with a blister this time that bothered him.

 Yordan Alvarez came home on a double-steal in the sixth and Peña doubled and scored on pitcher Domingo Acevedo’s throwing error on a pickoff attempt as Houston pulled within 6-4.